Baltimore Ravens

 The Baltimore Ravens are a professional American football team based in Baltimore.
-The Ravens compete in the National Football League (NFL) as a member club of the American Football Conference (AFC) North division.
+The Ravens compete in the National Football League (NFL) as a member of the American Football Conference (AFC) North division.
 The team plays its home games at M&T Bank Stadium and is headquartered in Owings Mills, Maryland.

-The Baltimore Ravens were established in 1996 after Art Modell, then owner of the Cleveland Browns, announced plans in 1995 to relocate the franchise from Cleveland to Baltimore.
+The Baltimore Ravens were established in 1996 after Art Modell, then owner of the Cleveland Browns, announced plans in 1995 to move the franchise from Cleveland to Baltimore.
 As part of a settlement between the league and the city of Cleveland, Modell was required to leave the Browns' history, team colors, and records in Cleveland for a replacement team and replacement personnel that would resume play in 1999.
-In return, he was allowed to take his own personnel and team to Baltimore, where such personnel would then form an expansion team.
-The team is now owned by Steve Bisciotti and valued at $2.98 billion, making the Ravens the 33rd-most valuable sports franchise in the world.
+In return, he was allowed to take his own personnel and team to Baltimore, where such personnel would form an expansion team.
+Steve Bisciotti has been the Ravens' majority owner since 2004.
+In 2023, the franchise was valued at $4.63 billion, the world's 28th-most valuable sports franchise.